deltablot/deltablot.com/content/elabftw.md

 ### Data confidentiality

 Your data is yours and yours only.
-There is no "sharing with third-party for marketing purposes" or other crap like this.
+There is no "sharing with third-party for marketing purposes" or other nasty things like that here.
+As you can see, there is no Google tracking on this website either.
+No cookies are set either. eLabFTW is all about taking the control back of your data.

+### Let's chat

+[Contact us now](../contact) to discuss about your needs!